StefanBloemheuvel/StefanBloemheuvel.github.io/index.md

 #### 2019

+Martin Atzmueller, Stefan Bloemheuvel and Benjamin Klöpper.
+A Framework for Human-Centered Exploration of Complex Event Log Graphs in the 22nd International Conference on Discovery Science (DS2019)

 Stefan Bloemheuvel, Benjamin Klöpper and Martin Atzmueller.
 Graph Summarization for Computational Sensemaking on Complex Industrial Event Logs in 17th Int.
 Conference on Business Process Management (BPM 2019) [Accepted]

 Stefan Bloemheuvel, Martin Atzmueller and Marie Postma.
 Stratification-oriented Analysis of Community Structure in Networks of face-to-face Proximity.
 Mining Ubiquitous and Social Interaction Networks